meredithcook/meredithcook.github.io/_posts/2024-02-18-resources-for-teaching-kids-about-missions.md

 [*Do Great Things for God series*](https://amzn.to/3OMBC45){:target="_blank"}

 The Good Book Company has produced several books on female missionaries (and other influential Christian women) that I've been excited to read to my kids.
 There are two that focus on women I included in my own book: [Betsey Stockton](https://amzn.to/3wbJSnO){:target="_blank"} and [Betty Greene](https://amzn.to/3OFzOtx){:target="_blank"}.
 I appreciate that there are [free downloads](https://www.thegoodbook.com/biography-freebies?fbclid=IwAR025SqwASQ38CNzpjvIP7kPLcPDiv0H9JHG9wyn1IL_zXndl2-0DFP3sxc){:target="_blank"} available for further discussion and study with older children.
-(Note: I actually emailed the Good Book Company and asked if they were developing a similar series for boys.
-They said yes, so I will add those in once they're available.)
+They are just beginning to come out with [books for boys](https://amzn.to/45I8Wly){:target="_blank"}, though I have not seen any specifically on missionaries, yet.

 <p align="center">
 <a href="https://amzn.to/3SY3swN" target="blank"><img src="meredithcook.github.io/images/lottiemoon.jpg" alt="Lottie Moon" style="width:250px;height:300px;padding:10px" align="center"></a></p>